-Registration for College Quest has closed
+Registration for College Quest open until June 1, 2021

 College Quest helps high school students entering grades 10-12 prepare for and understand what it takes to succeed in college.
 Join us online to explore what Western has to offer.
 In this one-week program, students attend a college course of their choice taught by Western faculty, earning one transferrable credit.
 A variety of activities will be scheduled with RAs, the WWU admissions team and other program staff guides to help students understand the whole college experience.

-Youth program participants must abide by all University regulations and program rules
+Youth program participants must abide by all University regulations and program rules.

 At a Glance

 Mon-Fri, July 12-16, 2021

 Is it true that we use only 10 percent of our brain?
 Or that we should only believe part of what we see?
 And what is a phantom limb, anyway?
 Participants learn the answers to these and other questions in College Quest’s Behavioral Neuroscience 194 course.